aegistudio/enigma/README.md

   * [ ] NFSv3

 ## Methods of Encryption

-***(WARN: the method of encryption is undergoing restatement and reassessment.
-The author is working on it so that the project will have security audit as soon as possible.)***

 Both the file names and data will be encrypted by an [AES-256](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) key in [CTR mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#CTR),